 Bristol, UK-based band RXPTRS

-— who blend rock, metal, punk, and hardcore with a seamlessness that is enviable, creating something that is unique that seethes with boundless energy — have just shared the video for “Demons in My Headphones
+— who blend rock, metal, punk, and hardcore with a seamlessness that is enviable, creating something that is unique that seethes with boundless energy — have kicked off 2022 with the video for the ripping new track “Collapse

 .”
 Watch it here

 Last year, the band announced that it had signed with Blacklight Media/Metal Blade Records.
 RXPTRS, tipped by Alternative Press as one of 20 UK bands you need to know, previously shared the track “Gutterflies.”
 Watch the clip, directed by Nathan Roach, here.